Update 4/6/2017: After more than a year, we’ve updated our recommendations for teaching students with dyslexia to include more lesson plans.

 This software can be modified to fit the individual needs of specific students and comes with week-by-week reports of progress.

 This software comes in both an individual format as well as a network format if you want to use it in a large classroom setting.
-The price for the software is displayed in British pounds, but when converted to dollars equals roughly $90 for the online download and $112 for the physical thumbdrive to be sent to you.
+The price for the software is displayed in British pound and is split up into tiers for school wide use or single user.

 Lesson Plan Idea #4: Scrabble/Words With Friends Day